16 Different Types of Trucks and Their Uses

 Furthermore, the timber business faced massive demand when World War I began, and more and more logging trucks were designed to meet that need more effectively.

-Snow Plows are types of Trucks used in the snow.
-It has only one purpose: to blow away the snow accumulated on the roadways to allow cars to pass freely.
+Snow Plows are a type of Truck used in the snow.
+They have only one purpose: to blow away the snow accumulated on the roadways so that cars can pass freely.

-It’s used to clear snow and ice off of outdoor surfaces that are used for transportation.
+It’s used to clear snow and ice off outdoor surfaces used for transportation.

-This word refers to cars that have snow-plow attachments but aren’t explicitly designed for them.
+This word refers to cars with snow-plow attachments that aren’t explicitly designed for them.
 They are also classified as winter support vehicles.

 A cement truck, also known as a concrete mixer, is equipped with a concrete mixer.
 It transports the mixing equipment to the locations where it is required.